 - if there are any signs of placental abruption—separation of the placenta from the wall of the uterus.

-An epidural is often recommended during labour, provided that your blood is clotting properly as epidural anaesthesia can lower blood pressure.
-Most babies are born vaginally, but on rare occasions your doctor may suggest a caesarean birth.
+An epidural is usually recommended, provided that your blood is clotting properly (epidurals lower blood pressure).
+Most babies are born vaginally, but on rare occasions the doctor may suggest a caesarean birth.

-If your doctors are worried that you are in danger of eclampsia, they may recommend treatment with magnesium sulphate via an intravenous drip.
-Magnesium sulphate has been used for many years to prevent and treat eclampsia.
-Recent research indicates that it is also effective in preventing eclamptic fits.
-This is particularly important when transferring a pre-eclamptic/eclamptic woman from a rural hospital to a large metropolitan hospital for treatment.
+If doctors are worried that you are in danger of eclampsia, they may recommend magnesium sulphate via an intravenous drip.
+Magnesium sulphate has long been used to prevent and treat eclampsia.
+Recent research has shown that it is also effective in preventing eclamptic fits.
+This is particularly important when transferring a woman from a rural hospital to a large metropolitan hospital for treatment.

-Eclampsia is a very rare, but serious, condition that causes maternal convulsions (seizures) and may lead to stroke, kidney failure or liver failure.
-It is a medical emergency that may occur if pre-eclampsia is untreated or does not respond to treatment.
-Medication to reduce blood pressure and magnesium sulphate to prevent convulsions are given.
-Unless you are close to birthing vaginally, your baby will usually be delivered by emergency caesarean section as soon as your have been stabilised.
-You will then be cared for in an intensive care environment until you are well enough to be transferred to the postnatal ward.
+Eclampsia is a very rare, but serious, condition that causes maternal convulsions and may lead to stroke, kidney failure or liver failure.
+It is a medical emergency that may occur if pre-eclampsia is untreated, or does not respond to treatment.
+Medication that reduces blood pressure and magnesium sulphate to prevent convulsions are given.
+Unless the mother is close to birth vaginally, the baby is usually delivered by emergency caesarean section as soon as the mother has been stabilised.
+The mother is then cared for in an intensive care environment until well enough to return to the postnatal ward.

-In very rare cases, eclampsia can happen without any previous symptoms and can also occur after the birth of your baby.
+In very rare cases, eclampsia can happen without any previous symptoms and can occur postnatally.

-If you develop symptoms of pre-eclampsia or have any concerns, at any time, please telephone Mater's Pregnancy Assessment and Observation Unit on 07 3163 7000.
+If you develop symptoms of pre-eclampsia or have any concerns please telephone your obstetrician or the birth suite for advice at any time on 07 3163 7444.

 Mater acknowledges consumer consultation in the development of this patient information.